gavi/til/wwdc17/codable.md

 ```

 ## Renaming the json keys

 A little bit more complicated example where we are renaming the keys from `formatted_address` to `formattedAddress`.
-The one issue with this approach is once you override the Codable keys, you will have to put all the items at that level.

 ```swift
 let geoResult="""